Canadian indie games absolutely stole the show in 2023

 Platform: Xbox consoles (plus Game Pass), PC (Epic Games Store)

 After the 2017 co-op-supported dungeon-crawler Riverbond and the 2021 retro-inspired turn-based RPG Echo Generation, the adorably named Cococucumber completes its so-called ‘Voxel Trilogy’ with Ravenlok.
 That means the action-RPG features the same aesthetically pleasing blocky visual style to tell its Alice in Wonderland-inspired tale about a young woman who travels to a strange world to stop an evil queen.
 With a simple and easy-to-pick-up real-time melee combat system and wonderfully creative boss fights, Ravenlok is well-paced and consistently engaging.
+Meanwhile, Xbox president Sarah Bond has specifically shouted out Ravenlok, while the game also made it onto Microsoft Gaming CEO Phil Spencer’s Xbox Year in Review list.
 Best of all, the popular Can You Pet The Dog?

 In Stars and Time